cuba-platform/frontend/packages/front-generator/src/generators/react-typescript/app/template/README.md

       App.tsx          <- App shell.
 Switches between Login form and internal application cuba/              <- CUBA Model
       entitites/       <- Project entities
-        base/          <- Entities from
+        base/          <- Entities from addons and framework
 ```

-If client was generated using Studio it's placed in `modules/front` directory.
+If client was generated using Studio it's placed in `modules/front` directory of main project.

 ### Development